Watch event LIVE

-Join the Connecticut Institute for Resilience and Climate Adaptation for a one-day conference at UConn School of Law in Hartford on Dec.
-1, 2023 to learn about the Resilient Connecticut program, updates on projects including the Environmental Justice Mapping Tool and the Resilience Roadmap policy recommendations for Connecticut.
-The conference will feature panel discussions with state and nationally known experts in climate resilience focusing on topics including the interdisciplinary nature of climate challenges and focus on equity in advancing climate solutions.
+UConn's Connecticut Institute for Resilience and Climate Adaptation held a conference at UConn School of Law in Hartford on Dec.
+1, 2023 to present an update on the Resilient Connecticut program, updates on projects including the Environmental Justice Mapping Tool and the Resilience Roadmap policy recommendations for Connecticut.
+The conference featured panel discussions with state and nationally known experts in climate resilience focusing on topics including the interdisciplinary nature of climate challenges and focus on equity in advancing climate solutions.

 Katie Dykes head shot